systemd/systemd/doc-migration/README.md

 ##### directive_roles.py (90% done)

-This is used to add custom Sphinx directives and roles to generate systemD directive lists page.
+This is used to add custom Sphinx directives and roles to generate systemd directive lists page.

 To achieve the functionality exiting in `tools/make-directive-index.py` by building the Directive Index page from custom Sphinx role, here is an example: